Alaa0Saeed/-Diabetes-classification/README.md

 # -Diabetes-classification
-For classifier the person if he diabetic or no whit some classification model
+For classifier the person if he diabetic or no with some classification model